bdpiccolo/ACNC-DAME/Instructions/Differential-Abundance_Dame.md

 # Differential Abundance

 Current implementation of differential abundance analysis of individual taxa is computed via negative binomial regression through the [DESeq2 package](https://github.com/Bioconductor-mirror/DESeq2).
 Users can assess overall group differences with a likelihood ratio test comparing the full model versus a reduced model.
 Pairwise comparisons of group levels are determined using Wald's Test.
 Group differences of individual taxa are graphically shown as an interactive boxplot using the [highcharter package](https://github.com/jbkunst/highcharter).
-DESeq2 results are presented in a tabular format using the [DT package] (https://github.com/rstudio/DT).
+DESeq2 results are presented in a tabular format using the [DT package](https://github.com/rstudio/DT).

 # Getting Started